Company Audits in Singapore: Requirements and Exemptions

 Then during the first AGM, the company will have to appoint a new accounting entity (or reappoint the same accounting entity) to act as the company’s auditor until the conclusion of the next AGM.
 This auditor will then hold office until the conclusion of the company’s subsequent AGM, and so on and so forth.

-If the directors fail to appoint a company auditor, any company member may apply to the Registrar to have it appoint an auditor for the company instead.
+If the directors fail to appoint a company auditor, any company member may apply to ACRA to have it appoint an auditor for the company instead.

 Role of Auditors